-Images are also present in each of the nine different Twitter Cards.
-If you’re interested in trying out something like a lead generation card or a product card, Twitter did a great job of breaking down the images sizes for each type of card.
-I’d like to get a bit deeper into a couple of specific ones that seem key for content sharing.
+Images are also present in each of the four different Twitter Cards.
+If you’re interested in trying out something like a website card or an app card, Twitter did a great job of breaking down the images sizes for each type of card.
+I’d like to get a bit deeper into one that seems key for content sharing.

 (The Yoast SEO WordPress plugin mentioned above also includes support for Twitter Cards.)

 The recommended image size by Twitter is 800 x 418 pixels for 1.91:1 aspect ratio.

 If you’re curious how your images might look with Twitter Cards, you can enter your link into Twitter’s free card validator to get a quick preview.

 Ideal image sizes for Instagram photos

 Sharing photos to Instagram

 Instagram used to be all about the square image.
 However, you can now upload landscape (horizontal) or portrait (vertical) photos as well.
 Here are the best sizes for Instagram’s three image types:

 - Square image: 1080 pixels wide by 1080 pixels tall

 - Vertical image: 1080 pixels wide by 1350 pixels tall